Supply Chain Management

 Request for Agreement with the Sustainability Procurement Policy

-In order to work toward the realization of a sustainable society throughout the supply chain, we ask our suppliers for their understanding of DISCO's initiatives and their agreement to our Sustainability Procurement Policy.*1
+In order to work toward the realization of a sustainable society throughout the supply chain, we ask our suppliers for their understanding of DISCO's initiatives and their agreement to our Procurement Policy.*1

 *1: We have established the following as our tracking indicators for key sustainability issues by the end of FY2030.